Allen County Ohio Salvation Army assistance programs.

 The following programs help during Christmas, including one known as Adopt-a-Family.
 They are part of the Salvation Army Seasonal Services.
 The Holiday Assistance will give each income qualified family a free Christmas dinner food voucher, as well as a toy and clothing (when available) for every child aged 12 years and under.

 Registration for Christmas Assistance in Lima and Allen County typically takes place between November 1 and the end of the month, but residents should dial 419-224-9055 during October and November for further information.
+There are also free Thanksgiving turkey dinners and meals for the low income in Allen County Ohio.
 Any toys or goods provided are first come and served, and passed out for free.

 The Salvation Army in Allen County also allows people to volunteer their time.
 This allows the faith based, christian charity to offer social services for the entire community.
 Each volunteer is a valuable asset to the organization, and they bring a unique set of skills and experience to the programs offered.